-The proposed intervention will provide the hospital with the opportunity to consistently assess for social needs and refer patients to local community partners to address any deficits.
-In 2019, the hospital discharged over 5,800 Medicaid members from an inpatient stay.
-The needs assessment identified income disparities, house instability and food insecurity as issues present in the hospital's community.
-Since the needs assessment, the COVID-19 pandemic has excacerbated social needs in the five core domains.
+In 2019, 25%, or 36,851 of the cases cared for by Swedish Medical Center had Medicaid as the payer.
 Historically, individuals who are of lower income tend to have worse health outcomes and decreased life expectancy compared to those more affluent (Colorado Law & Policy Center, 2018).
 30% of Colorado children live in a household at or near the poverty level (Colorado Coalition for the Medically Underserved).
 Poverty, food insecurity and interpersonal safety may lead to negative health outcomes later in life (Colorado Children's Healthcare Access Program, 2020).
 Research shows that individuals with unmet social needs tend to have problems managing chronic health issues and utilize the emergency department frequently (Henkel & Schulman, 2017).
+The CHNE process revealed that Swedish Medical Center serves a highly diverse Medicaid population who are identified as high-risk as a result of thir social determinants of health.
+The proposed intervention will provide Swedish Medical Center with the opportunity to consistently assess for social needs and refer patients to local community partners to address any deficits.